jadelomeiri/cars-api/README.md

   ii) Model

 Now with the need of having resources linked hierarchically, it made sense to refactor the domain.
 My domain model now consisted of 3 separate domains: Make, Model, and Car.

 New set of assumptions:
  - Make & Model have a 1-to-many relation.
 1 Make can have multiple Models (ex.
 Kia can have Picanto & Cerato).
- - The Model belongs to the Make which means deleting the Make would delete the Models
+ - The Model belongs to the Make which means deleting the Make would delete the Models.
  - Model & Car have a 1-to-many relation.
 1 Model can have multiple Cars (ex.
 Cerato can have a red car & a blue car).
  - The car belongs to the Model.
 Deleting the Model would delete the Car.
- - Correctness of the data is now more important
+ - Correctness of the data is now more important.
  - A car is not directly linked to a Make to avoid bad linking (ex.
 Red 2019 Mercedes Cerato shouldn't exist).
- - Make names are unique (ex. can have only 1 Mercedes)
+ - Make names are unique (ex. can have only 1 Mercedes).
- - Model names are unique (ex. can have only 1 Cerato)
+ - Model names are unique (ex. can have only 1 Cerato)  .
  - Cars are not unique.
 We have assumed our client is not using the app as an encyclopedia of cars.
 We'd need to double check directly with them.

 ### REST API
 For my REST API, I tried to use best practices for URL names as well as proper use of HTTP methods.

 Initially, when my model was simple and consisted of only a Car domain, I had the following endpoints exposed:

     Add: /car/ [POST]
     Retrieve all cars: /car/ [GET]
     Retrieve specific car: /car/${id} [GET]
     Remove: /car/${id} [DELTE]
     Update: /car/${id} [PUT]

-####Note on Update:
+#### Note on Update:
 I worked on the Update functionality as part of the first story.
 Reason is it was so easy to have it from the beginning with Grails.
 It didn't require extra effort.
 Lucky for us, our client actually needed it.